cbielow/PTXQC/inst/dragNdrop/README.md

 and provide an automated drag'n'drop solution to their MaxQuant users (incl. themselves) for creating QC reports.

 **Note:** the drag'n'drop currently only works for Windows, not MacOS or Linux.
-          For the latter, please refer to the vignettes of this package (after installation), which explain how to invoke PTXQC from within R.
+          For the latter, please refer to the [vignettes] [Ref_Vign] of this package (after installation), which explain how to invoke PTXQC from within R.

 We recommend using a shared network drive as installation folder to which all users have read access.
 Alternatively you can copy the folder structure we are about to create to a folder on your local machine - however, if you want to use the QC reporting from multiple PC's just use a network folder.

-When you are done, provide the users with the vignette `PTXQC-DragNDrop` (or write your own).
+When you are done, provide the users with the [PTXQC-DragNDrop] [Ref_VignDrag] vignette (or write your own).
 This will show them how to invoke the QC (it's very easy - see 'Usage' below).

 ### Installation